tbrowder/Excel/README.md

 * Use a text file as a template to create new Excel xlsx files
 * Allow user-defined call-back functions to aid the templating process
-* Use a TOML-format config file to input values defining a templated project
+* Use a TOML-format configuration file to input values defining a templated project

 ## DESCRIPTION